You have been seeing someone and now considering taking the next step to start a relationship.

 - Make sure you want the same things from a relationship.

-In this article, you have learnt the areas you should cover when starting a relationship.
+In this article, you have learned the areas you should cover when starting a relationship.

 We have also looked into some red flags to tell you that you should reassess your relationship with this person before going any further.